fspaolo/tmdtoolbox/README.md

 * Modifications were made by Alex Gardner and Fernando Paolo, and they have been marked in the code.

+## Usage

-The main script is (see header for documentation):
+* The main script to run is (see header for documentation):

     tmd_toolbox/tidecor.m

+* For optimal performance merge/split input files into N blocks, using:

+    merge.py

-Download the lasted Tide Model and TMD Matlab toolbox:
+* For downloading the lasted Tide Model and TMD Matlab toolbox:

     (TMD) http://www.esr.org/ptm_index.html
     (Model) https://www.esr.org/polar_tide_models/Model_TPXO71.html